 - Lo jumps off the boat, swims to shore, and (after a mishap where she nearly gets caught) is finally rescued by a friendly Norwegian.

-- When Lord Bullmer’s body and his wife’s bodies are found, everyone assumes he killed her and then himself.
+- When Lord Bullmer’s body and his wife’s body are found, everyone assumes he killed her and then himself.

 - But actually, Carrie shot Richard, tossed him overboard, and escaped.
 We know Carrie is alive because she wired Lo the money with the code “Tiggers bounce,” as Carrie told Lo that her mother used to call her Tigger.